sjoerdvankreel/firefly-synth-2/README.md

 ## String osci
 * Brought back the "frozen noise" from infernal synth.
-* Comes with unison stereo spread, detune, voice blend (new).
 * Continous white-to-pink-to-brown noise, uniform or gaussian.
+* Comes with unison stereo spread, detune, voice blend (new unison param).
 * Finally does proper pitch shifting.
 Accomplished by replacing circular buffer by fractional delay line.
 * This one doubles as a noise osci and string osci.
 Turn the excite param all the way up for full-on noise.
 * Don't know if this is still karplus-strong, or waveguides, or anywhere in between, or something else.
 It's different from the one in FF1 in any case.